AshkanRafiee/Nightwarden/README.md

 │   └── requirements.txt   # Python dependencies for the worker
-├── tests/                 # Performance and upload test scripts ├── docker-compose.yml     # Docker Compose file to orchestrate services └── .env                   # Environment variables file (not included in the repo)
+├── tests/                 # Performance and upload test scripts ├── docker-compose.yml     # Docker Compose file to orchestrate services └── .env                   # Environment variables file (not included in the repo, you can use .env.example as a template)
 ```

 ## Features